jcdiprose/Cinch-collapsible/readme.md

 # Cinch-Collapse

-### Cinch Collapse is a minimally styled React collapse / accordian component.
-It was been developed so that with minimum effort you can style it to suit your project.
-It is written in Typescript and can be dropped into your project in seconds
+### Cinch Collapse is a minimally styled React collapse and accordian component.
+It was been developed so that with the least effort you can style it to suit your project.

 #### [Demo](https://codesandbox.io/s/autumn-thunder-vd8ic?fontsize=14&hidenavigation=1&theme=dark)

-#### Coming in v2.0.0 release
+#### v2.0.0 released

+**latest updates**

 - onChange listener
 - className prop

-#### V1.0.0 release has the following properties
+**in order to make use of the onChange listener, each panel must have a unique string id**

 #### Collapsible